Stellify-Software-Ltd/stellify/README.md

 ### Development Setup

-As we're dealing with a Laravel app, the easiest way to develop with Laravel right now is to install [Laravel Herd](https://herd.laravel.com/) on your machine.
-Other means of developing and hosting Laravel applications are well documented on their website, YouTube and Laracasts.
+The easiest way to develop with Laravel right now is to install [Laravel Herd](https://herd.laravel.com/) on your machine and follow their documentation.
+Other means of developing and hosting Laravel applications are well documented on their website, blogs, YouTube and Laracasts.

 ### Generate PHP/JS files from the database

-Should you wish to extract your code from the database into an actual file then you can do so by simply requesting one of the following routes depending upon the coding language used:
+Should you wish to extract your code from the database into an actual file then you can do so by simply requesting one of the following routes depending upon the language in question:

 - For PHP files use: http://localhost/php/{filename}
 - For Javascript files use: http://localhost/js/{filename}